-The title of this blog post just occurred to me after I saw an image of Ellie Kemper on an AV Club article today.
+This occurred to me after I saw an image of Ellie Kemper today.
 Expressive, toothy grin.
 Proven ability to play a character who’s so impossibly cheerful it seems as if they’re from another world.
 She even has the red hair.
 Just let her play up the gleefulness until it’s unsettling, throw in some Kubrick stares, and I’m confident she could come off as perfectly menacing Pennywise the Clown.

 I’m not one to suggest “gender swapping” characters at random, or just because it seems like the thing to say.
 I am, however, one to believe that certain characters needn’t be gender exclusive.
 There’s nothing particularly male about Pennywise.
 “It,” after all, is very much an “it.”
 Psycho clown, abominable pregnant spider, wolfman, mummy, incomprehensible eldritch being from another dimension.
 It can be anything It cares to be.

 Pennywise being a man is, at absolute most, secondary to it being a creepy clown.
-And a big part of It being a “creepy clown” is that It looks a lot like a genuinely happy, friendly clown, who’s getting a kick out of doing horrible things.
+And a part of It being a “creepy clown,” at least in screen, is that It looks a lot like a genuinely happy, friendly clown, who’s getting a kick out of doing horrible things.

 This, for instance, is not at all scary.